spryker/docker-sdk/docs/02-development-usage/01-mount-options.md

 ```

 :::(Info)(Multiple mount modes)
-If the same platform is defined for multiple mount modes, the first mount mode matching the platform in descending order is selected.
+If the same OS is defined for multiple mount modes, the first mount mode matching the OS in descending order is selected.
 :::

-## How to configure required mount mode:
+## Configuring a mount mode

-[link to mount-modes-configuration.md] file.
+To configure a mount mode, see [Mount-modes-configuration.md].

-### How do sync modes work and what are their downsides?
+### Sync modes and their downsides
 File synchronization uses a novel algorithm that combines the performance and low-latency filesystem watching.
 It uses to synchronize code between host machine and a remote container in effective real-time, allowing you to edit code with your editor of choice and have it pushed to the remote container almost instantly.